de

 the rear hood.... probably creating "wing to hood" down

-What is important is how the dynamic weight distribution
+important is how the dynamic weight distribution

 affects the car.
 This depends on the whole car as a concept.
 Extra